Our New Home

 - The Building Permit Application has been submitted to the Township.

 As with any capital project of this magnitude, unforeseeable items beyond our control have resulted in some delays and increased costs.
 These challenges have been met with determination and perseverance of our Board members, staff and our architect who continue to work closely with the Ministry of Health and Long-Term Care and the Central East Local Health Integration Network.
-The construction stage is anticipated to begin late 2021/early 2022, with occupancy in 2023.
+The construction stage is anticipated to begin in 2022, with occupancy in 2023.

 Brock CHC Capital Campaign